 Another pristine section of Cave Creek was added to Desert Foothills Land Trust’s growing inventory of preserved lands in 1998.
 This 11-acre conservation easement is especially important because it connects with the Preserve at the Cave, forming a continuous one-half mile section of Cave Creek that is now permanently protected.

 The shady riparian property is the gift of a mother and daughter from California, Josephine and Marguerite DiGiorgio.
 Their interest in Desert Foothills Land Trust began in 1994 when the Land Trust initiated a water testing program on Cave Creek.
 The DiGiorgio’s agreed to let the students come to their land on Yucca Crossing once a month to check water flow and test the chemical quality of the water.
 The students also identified macro-invertebrates found in the stream bed to determine water quality.

 Unfortunately the Yucca Crossing Preserve is an excellent place to see the effects of drought.
 A once thriving cottonwood and willow forest is now reduced to a few struggling survivors and several decomposing snags.
 This is a great example of the unstable successional dynamics of desert streams.
 Attached to the Preserve at the Cave, and the Burnstein Conservation Easement, it forms a riparian preserve of over 27 acres where wildlife can thrive.
 Coyote, bobcat, javelina, deer, gray fox, mountain lion and numerous species of birds have been seen in this preserve.
-Guided hikes are offered up to six times a year.
+DFLT offers guided tours to the Cave up to six times a year.